groupdocs-viewer/GroupDocs.Viewer-Docs/net/release-notes/release-notes-2021/groupdocs.viewer-for-.net-21.12-release-notes.md

 |VIEWERNET-3783|Conversion from EPS to PDF produce blank output|Bug|
 |VIEWERNET-3678|Application Crash on Linux when Processing a File with a Form Element|Bug|

-## Behaviour changes
+## Behavior changes

-In GroupDocs.Viewer 21.12 version because of issues of autodetection, autodetection feature is disabled.
+In GroupDocs.Viewer 21.12 version because of issues of auto detection, auto detection feature is disabled.
 Document extension should match the actual document format.